Exercise and Sport Science Major, B.A.–Fitness Professional

 The Department of Exercise and Sport Science currently offers summer study abroad programs in Montevideo, Uruguay, and Beijing, China.
 Refer to the department’s Web site for more information.
 For other study abroad experiences the department will gladly work with its majors in advance of the experience to determine appropriate credit.

 The Patrick F. Earey Award, named in honor of a longtime faculty member, is given annually to the outstanding senior major in the department.
 The award signifies exemplary leadership, academic achievement, and extracurricular involvement by a senior exercise and sport science major.

 The Ronald W. Hyatt Scholarship, named in honor of the late Dr. Hyatt, one of Carolina’s “priceless gems” and a faculty member in the department, is a merit-based scholarship awarded annually to an outstanding full-time undergraduate exercise and sport science major with junior status.

 The EXSS Scholar Athlete Award is a merit-based award recognizing outstanding scholarship of a senior student athlete majoring in exercise and sport science.

-Students are encouraged to explore research interests by completing independent research studies and senior honors theses.
+Students are encouraged to explore research interests by taking EXSS 395, completing independent research studies, and writing senior honors theses.
 For a few highly motivated and dedicated individuals, working with faculty on faculty research projects is possible.